Shock Trauma Air Rescue Service: Personnel and equipment

 Over the years, the STARS fleet has grown from a single helicopter to seven Eurocopter BK117s serving eastern British Columbia, Alberta, Saskatchewan and Manitoba.
 The BK117 helicopter covers an approximate 250 km radius and can hold one critical patient or can be converted to hold two patients should circumstances require.
-The operating range can be extended further when refueling is available.
+The operating range can be extended further when refuelling is available.

 STARS announced the arrival of its new donor funded AgustaWestland AW139 helicopter at the STARS Edmonton base in December 2012.
 The helicopter is the first of two new AW139 helicopters purchased by STARS for service in Alberta, with the second AW139 arriving in late 2013.
 The new helicopters will enhance access to emergency pre-hospital critical care through more rapid response, an expanded service area, a larger medical interior, more powerful lift capacity, and a de-icing system that will enable flight during adverse weather conditions.

 The first of the two AW139 helicopters is now operating in Edmonton, while the second is operating in Calgary.
 A third AW139, purchased through the support of Potash Corporation, is deployed to the Saskatoon base.

 The STARS Air Medical crew (AMC) consists of a critical care registered nurse (RN) and advanced care paramedic (ACP).
 Emergency flight physicians known as transport physicians (TP) also fly with the crew on approximately 25 per cent of responses, and are available for telephone consultation during every mission via the emergency link centre which also provides flight following services.
 The medical interior includes extensive critical care equipment including a transport ventilator, portable blood gas analyzers, invasive monitoring equipment, video laryngoscopes and point of care ultrasound.
 Flight physicians carry additional equipment to perform surgical procedures such as chest tube insertion and field amputations.
 On occasion specialty paediatric and neonatal transport teams will be added when required.

 The flight crew consists of two pilots for every mission with at least one captain.
 STARS captains have a minimum of 3,000 hours flying experience and are trained to fly with night vision goggles.
 The helicopters also have powerful search lights and can participate in search and rescue missions when tasked.